 In preparation for the design charrette, at least two alternative site layouts and floor plans shall be developed and provided prior to the charrette.
 The site layout shall show building footprints, AT/FP setbacks, parking and general location of other paved areas, access roads, and fences.
 The floor plans shall have sufficient detail to show the massing of the building, the relative placement and general size of rooms, and location of building entrances, exits, stairwells, elevators, and circulation space.
-A narrative description of the major systems proposed for the project or for further analysis shall be provided to include exterior enclosure materials; finishes; mechanical, electrical, lighting, and structural systems; fire protection systems; mass notification; IT systems; and any special systems.
+A narrative description of the major systems proposed for the project or for further analysis shall be provided to include exterior enclosure materials; finishes; mechanical, electrical, lighting, and structural systems; fire protection systems; mass notification; IT systems; and any special systems or features such as electronic security systems (ESS), TEMPEST, SIPR, etc.